-Many people on ketogenic (keto) diets find their breath has a "fruity" smell.
-This is because of the elevated ketone levels — more specifically, the ketone called acetone.
-Acetone is a ketone in both your urine and breath.
-So higher levels of ketone and acetone are the cause of the famed "keto breath."
+Many people who follow a ketogenic diet notice that their breath has a “fruity” scent.
+This is due to high ketone levels, known as acetone.
+Acetone is a ketone found in both urine and breath.
+As a result, greater amounts of ketone and acetone are responsible for the infamous “keto breath.”

 Nuts (almonds, walnuts)

-It is a diet that causes the body to release "ketones" into the bloodstream.
+It is a diet that causes “ketones” to be released into the bloodstream.

 In the short term, you will experience weight loss from a calorie deficit of approximately 500 calories per day.
 For the time being, it’s likely safe to practice the keto diet—ideally with the help of a dietitian or nutritionist.